5–THE SECOND SEPTENARY OF SELF-MATURATION (VIII–XIV)

 Not the dignity of being right—the dignity of being accountable.

-He picks up the pen and writes one sentence at the bottom of the page: “I will make repair.”
+The Charioteer picks up the pen and writes one sentence at the bottom of the page:

 The voice says, “Welcome to moral adulthood.”

-And he understands: Justice is not perfection.
+And they understand: Justice is not perfection.

 Justice is integrity—lived.